Jack Renner (golfer): Early life and amateur career

+Professional career

+In 1976, Renner turned pro.
+He joined the PGA Tour after graduating from Spring 1977 PGA Tour Qualifying School.

-Renner had three PGA Tour event wins during that phase of his career.
+Renner had three PGA Tour event wins during his career.
 His first win was at the 1979 Manufacturers Hanover Westchester Classic.
 In 1981 he earned his second Tour victory at the Pleasant Valley Jimmy Fund Classic.
 His last win came at the 1984 Hawaiian Open.
 He had 53 top-10 finishes including over a dozen 2nd or 3rd-place finishes in his PGA Tour career.
 His best finish in a major was T9 at the 1985 U.S. Open.

 After his PGA Tour days were over, Renner played some on the Nationwide Tour.
 His best finish in that venue is a T-22 at the 1993 NIKE Utah Classic.
 He turned 50 in July 2006 and made his debut on the Champions Tour at the U.S. Senior Open.

 Renner was known for his outstanding short game.

-He has a sister (Jane) who played on the LPGA Tour and a brother (Jim).
-All three siblings won Junior World Golf Championships in their youth.
-He lives in San Diego, California.
+Personal life

+Renner lives in San Diego, California.